mwaldl/codon_usage_in_zebrafish/README.md

 ### set up input files

-Input files should be provided within the `raw` folder:
+Input files should be provided within the following sub-folders of the  `raw` folder:

 - `gene_seqeunces`: fasta file with all zebrafish coding sequences as provided by ensembl (https://ftp.ensembl.org/pub/release-[releasID]/fasta/danio_rerio/cds/; adjust releaseID to fit your gene_counts file and appris annotation)